Hill Giants

 Actions

 Multiattack.
-The hill giant makes two melee attacks, up to one of which may be with its sample bite.
-It may replace one tree trunk attack with a use of its brutal shove ability.
+The giant makes two melee attacks, one of which can be with its Sample Bite.

 Sample Bite.
 Melee Weapon Attack: +8 to hit, reach 10 ft., one grappled target.
-Hit: 16 (2d10 + 5) piercing damage and the giant has advantage on saving throws against spells cast by the creature until the beginning of the giant's next turn.
+Hit: 16 (2d10 + 5) piercing damage and the giant has advantage on saving throws against spells cast by the target for the next minute.

 Snatch.
 Melee Weapon Attack: +8 to hit, reach 10 ft., one target.
 Hit: 14 (2d8 + 5) bludgeoning damage and the target is grappled (escape DC 16).